sol/hpack/README.md

     main: my-exe-2.hs
 ```

-Warnings for unknown fields will not be emitted for top-level fields starting
+Fields that start with an underscore are ignored by `hpack`, so they can be
-with an underscore, so you can declare global aliases too:
+used to declare aliases:

 ```yaml
 _exe-ghc-options: &exe-ghc-options